 Digital publishing is also a growing field, especially in academic, educational and STM publishing.

 Opportunities differ depending on whether you work for a large or small publisher.
 Each has good and bad points.
 For example, the chance to meet and work alongside high-profile authors is more likely at bigger, well-known publishing houses, while access and exposure to other departments and experienced colleagues is more likely in smaller publishers.
-Matthew advises, 'the best way to find out where you fit is to gain experience in both and then reflect on what you do and don't enjoy about them.'

 Increase your chance of success